reynbowz/Spritedoku-Week-9/README.md

 > N - He doesn't own them
 13. How about the Raticate Ash traded his Butterfree for?
 Didn’t catch himself in the wild, didn’t use it for battle, traded back immediately
 > Y: It was his briefly and officially, so yes
+14. You mentioned they have to have been caught by Ash or used in a battle but you also said neither is necessary if the mon was "officially" his at some point, however briefly (like with Raticate).
+Ash hatched a Larvitar egg but never caught with a ball and never used in battle, Does it count?
+> Y: By game's standards, Larvitar had his OT so it counts